 Shouts of annoyance from the crowd were ringing through my ears and all I could do was stare at my son and pray to God for him to be set free.
 Suddenly, he shouted desperately, ‘Take care of Mary for me, will you John?’

 That remark made me eve more distraught and others taunted, ‘You saved other people so why don’t you save yourself now?’

 I was utterly shocked and stunned; I watched him until darkness erupted over the earth and he cried, ‘it is done!’

 The light left his eyes and my heart was utterly shattered.

 At the moment, we have travelled 4142 miles and we have to do 3100 more miles until we get to Rio.
 This means we will hopefully get there by the 2016 Olympic Games!
 We have Golden Mile club every week and on Tuesdays we hold a session from 8.30-8.45 for anyone who wants to come and walk or run a few extra laps.
 Our Golden Mile Monitors – Martha, Archie, Mariya, Owen, Lottie and Izzy - are kept busy printing certificates and totting up the miles.

 Welcome to our School

-Creeting St Mary Church of England Voluntary Aided Primary school is a small school taking up to 84 pupils in Reception to Year 6.
+Creeting St Mary Church of England Voluntary Aided Primary school is a small village school teaching up to 84 pupils from Reception to Year 6.
 The school was built in 1871 for 'the children of the parish' and has been serving the local community ever since.
 The original school building still forms the core of the school but extra classrooms and facilities have been added over the years.
 The latest was a new classroom for the youngest pupils.

-The school is part of the Debenham High School pyramid of schools although we also have good links with ther schools in the area.
+The school is part of the Debenham High School pyramid of schools although we also have excellent links with other schools in the area.